-(NEW) 20-491-12.
-Fireplaces and Solid Fuel Burning Appliances.

-(a) The inspector shall inspect the system components and the vent systems, flues, and chimneys.

-(b) The inspector shall describe the fireplaces, solid fuel burning appliances and the chimneys.
+Sec.
+20-491-12.
+Fireplaces and solid fuel burning appliances

-(c) The inspector is not required to inspect the interiors of flues or chimneys, the firescreens and doors, the seals and gaskets, the automatic fuel feed devices, the mantles and fireplace surrounds, the combustion make-up air devices, or the heat distribution assists, whether gravity controlled or fan assisted.

-(d) The inspector is not required to ignite or extinguish fires, determine draft characteristics, or move fireplace inserts or stoves or firebox contents.
+- (a) The inspector shall inspect the system components and the vent systems, flues, and chimneys. - (b) The inspector shall describe the fireplaces, solid fuel burning appliances and the chimneys. - (c) The inspector is not required to inspect the interiors of flues or chimneys, the firescreens and doors, the seals and gaskets, the automatic fuel feed devices, the mantles and fireplace surrounds, the combustion make-up air devices, or the heat distribution assists, whether gravity controlled or fan assisted. - (d) The inspector is not required to ignite or extinguish fires, determine draft characteristics, or move fireplace inserts or stoves or firebox contents.
+(Added effective July 30, 2002.)

-(NEW) 20-491-13.
-General Limitations and Exclusions.
+Sec.
+20-491-13.
+General limitations and exclusions